X4ndri/x4ndri.github.io/static/content/posts/beyondthemargins/the-mighty-hill.md

 When do Gods of ancient lore<br>
 extend their hands<br>
 and mend my heart <br>
-from the tumoil which I have sought<br>
+from the turmoil which I have sought<br>
 <br>
 </div>
 {{< /center >}}